 In some circumstances, you may want specific parts of a git repository reviewed by the PullRequest network outside the context of a pull/merge request (ie - a collection of files or the entire repository).

 The following steps outline the most secure way of creating a PullRequest review job within your version control hosting provider.
+These commands work on Mac, Linux, and Windows PowerShell.

 1. Check out the latest code locally for the repository that you want reviewed